 Cycle as a family

-Why limit the riding to school days?
-Take advantage of holidays and weekends to explore the variety of great cycling routes available in the UK.
-Over at our Discovery Hub, we have some great suggestions for family-friendly routes.
+Why limit the cycling to school days?
+Take advantage of holidays and weekends to explore the variety of great family cycling routes available in the UK.
+Over at our Discovery Hub, we have some great suggestions for family-friendly cycle routes.

-There you have it: make sure your child is equipped properly, has the correct sized bike and knows their route, and you can send them off to school on their bike with confidence.
+There you have it: to ensure your child’s safety when cycling to school, make sure they are equipped properly, have the correct sized bike and know their route, and you can send them off to school on their bike with confidence.
 For more cycling help and guidance, head over to our advice centre.